jmlondon/PEP-Telemetry-Data-Model/README.md

 PEP Telemetry Data Model
 =================

 *This is a working document/repository.
-Thoughts are not fully formed and edits are not finalized*
+Thoughts are not fully formed and edits are not finalized ... but forks are welcome*

 Introduction
 ----------------------